digiexchris/PIDKiln/data/PLAN_SPA.md

 ---

-## Step 10: Configurable Backend URL [PENDING]
+## Step 15: Configurable Backend URL [PENDING]

 Allow the SPA to connect to a different backend host.

 **Use Case:** User hosts the GUI on a separate server (e.g., local dev machine, CDN) while connecting to the ESP32 backend on the network.

 **Tasks:**
-- [ ] Add "Backend URL" setting to Preferences or Debug page
+- [ ] Add "Backend URL" setting to Preferences in a new section dedicated to client side only settings.
 - [ ] Store in localStorage (not sent to backend)
 - [ ] Default: same origin (`location.host`)
 - [ ] Override WebSocket URL (`ws://custom-host/ws`)